Substate/Substate/README.md

 ## 🗄 Stores

-To bootstrap the program, pass in your root state and a list of services to the `store` view modifier (an optional shorthand for `enviromentObject(Store(state:services:))`).
+To bootstrap the program, pass in your root state and a list of services to the `store` view modifier.

 ```swift
 struct CounterApp: App {